SECPS/TraVarT-DOPLERPlugin/README.md

 > ### Rule 1.3.2  Literal Constraint with Optional Feature
 > Let $C$ be a contraint.\
-> When $C$ is a literal that corresponds to the optional feature $a$, then a single rule is created:
+> When $C$ is a literal that corresponds to an optional feature $a$, then a single rule is created:
 > ````
 > if (true) {a = true;}
 > ````